What is IndieVisible?

 Christina Mercer, Reviews Director

-Christina Mercer writes fiction for children and young adults.
+Christina Mercer is an award-winning author of fiction for children and young adults.
 She’s also a CPA, a Certified Herbalist, and a hobbyist beekeeper.
 Other random facts: she’s ambidextrous and she doesn’t eat mammals (they simply don’t taste good).
-Her debut Middle Grade/Young Adult Fantasy, Arrow of the Mist, placed in the semi-finals of the Amazon Breakthrough Novel contest and was awarded an Honorable Mention in the Writer’s Digest Self-Published Book Awards.
-Her most current Young Adult manuscript, Honey Queen, took Writer’s Best of Show at an SCBWI Regional Conference.
+Her Middle Grade/Young Adult Fantasy, Arrow of the Mist, placed in the Semi-Finals of the Amazon Breakthrough Novel contest and won an Honorable Mention in the 21st Annual Writer’s Digest Self-Published Book Awards.
+Look for the sequel, Arms of Anu, due out March 2014.
+She is also working to release her Young Adult Magical Realism, Honey Queen, which took Writer’s Best of Show at a SCBWI Regional Conference.
 Christina enjoys life in the foothills of Northern California with her husband, two sons, four dogs, and about 100,000 honeybees.
 For more about her and her writing visit www.christinamercer.com

 Sharisse Coulter, Author Member